 D.20 Setting foundation course.

 Special care will be taken with the setting of the foundation course of the block work.
-Any irregularities of line or level or high places will be corrected by lifting and re-setting.
+Any irregularities of line or level or high places will be corrected by lifting and re-setting to the correct levels and alignments.